Term of the Moment

 Apps, Apps and More Apps

-Like any computer, what gives life to the hardware is the software, and there are hundreds of thousands of mobile applications, both free and paid (see online app store).
+Like every computer, what gives life to the hardware is the software, and there are hundreds of thousands of mobile applications, both free and paid (see online app store).
 Most apps are created for both iPhones (iOS) and Androids.
 However, there are far too many in the same category, most of which offer very similar functions.
 For example, in 2020, there were more than 200 voice recorder apps in the iOS and Android app stores.
 See smartphone features, smartphone operating system and cellphone vs. smartphone.

 A Dumb Phone and Smart Everything Else